“I like nonsense, it wakes up the brain cells. Fantasy is a necessary ingredient in living.”

 ‘the 1990s and 2000s: a time when people were allowed to dream about having different lives but not about how to change their own.
 Those were years when young people needed stories to help them survive.
 We still do.’
 (Neil Gaiman).

-Sometimes, reading it’s not only for entertainment or just to learn facts.
+Sometimes, reading is not only for entertainment or just to learn facts.
 Sometimes it’s a way more than that, it is to provide enough material for our imaginations to be able to dream of a better world for us.
 In our region especially, in this country specifically.
-I have dedicated this part to discuss the truth because it is a word that is taken seriously hear.
+I have dedicated this part to discuss truth because it is a word that is taken very seriously here.
 Everyone wants to know the truth but what is interesting is that people only want to hear their own versions and nobody else’s.
-We are led to believe in this binary way of thinking; that truth is singular, thus, it cannot be plural.
+We are led to believe in this binary way of thinking: that truth is singular, thus, it cannot be plural.

 How many times have we heard about multiple truths all existing in the same place?

-There are different truths laying around across different mediums, and, like we unconsciously read between the lines, we can also read between the sequences; read between time and space and beyond to find our “truths”.
+There are different truths laying around across different mediums, and, like the way we read between the lines without realizing it, we can also read between the sequences, the panels; read between time and space and beyond that to find our “truths”.

 Why superheroes are considered our role models?
 Are superheroes a childish idea of our wildest dreams?

-Of course, when I talk about comics I don’t only mean comics about superheroes, but I have to shed some light on superheroes because they carry what I see as comic book essentials, especially when talking about identities and representations of our reality, simply because superheroes comics were a main part of the golden age of comic book history.
+Of course, when I talk about comics I don’t only mean comics about superheroes, but I have to focus on superhero comics because they represent what I think is essential in studying comics, most importantly when discussing identities and representations of our reality, simply because superhero comics were a main part of the golden age of comic book history.

-So, the question is: why are superheroes so popular nowadays? is it because there’s really nothing better to talk about or read about?
+So, the question is: why are superheroes so popular nowadays?
+Is it because there’s really nothing better to talk about or read about?
 Not really, but Grant Morrison believes that the superheroes fandom was established on the fact that we, as individuals, are suffering from a lot of issues and problems in our daily lives, whether it’s related to politics, relationships, power, etc. Morrison states in his ‘Introduction’ in Supergods that we see those superheroes as ‘optimistic images’.
 They are our representations of the the solutions that we seek for our lives, the elements that give us hope and reason to go on; to fight the bad behavior and to have a purpose for living.
+In addition to that, on a much smaller scale, we see bits of ourselves represented in these heroes, in their imperfections, family issues, insecurities, and much more.

-Every time I read Morrison lines talking about our search of ‘utopian role models’ within the comics that we read, I immediately build a connection between our most favorite superheroes and Nietzsche’s concept of the super human.
-It is all about having a set of rules and principles to guide our lives, and to draw ourselves a guide that would enable us to become better in order to make the world a better place.
-It’s like the ability to fly, even if it is difficult to believe in its possibility; maybe it’s too imaginary to grasp, still, we can use it as a metaphor to lift ourselves to new levels away from depressing cliches.
+Every time I read what Morrison wrote about our search of ‘utopian role models’ within the comics that we read, I immediately build a connection between our most favorite superheroes and Nietzsche’s concept of the super human.
+It is all about having a set of rules and principles to guide our lives, and to draw ourselves a guide that would enable us to become better in order to make the world a better place for us and the generations to come.
+It is like the ability to fly, perhaps it is difficult for us to fly on our own, but believing in its possibility gives us a chance to dream and fly with our imagination far enough from the depressing cliches and the packaged standards that we are supposed to live by.